CSSW Alumni Join the Ranks of COVID-19 Contact Tracers in NYC

 Two other CSSW alumni, Seth Michael Hoffman and Joshua Emmanuel Garcia, both of whom graduated in May, found that they were able to transfer their social work skills immediately into working as contact tracers in New York City.
 “When I was first making calls, the hardest part was persuading people to continue the call and not hang up,” Hoffman says.
 Garcia can relate.
 “I’ve had folks become angry at me when in reality they’re angry at the information they just received and now must process,” he says.

 Both of these new graduates credit their coursework and fieldwork with preparing them for this kind of challenge.
-Hoffman says he often draws on what he learned in CSSW’s Motivational Interviewing Lab, as well as his field placements at a Naturally Occurring Retirement Community (NORC) and the Department for the Aging.
+Hoffman says he often draws on what he learned in CSSW’s Motivational Interviewing Lab, as well as his practicum placements at a Naturally Occurring Retirement Community (NORC) and the Department for the Aging.
 “This kind of work requires active listening, engagement, affirmations and considering each person’s specific needs,” he explains.

 Garcia agrees.
 “My social work training has reminded me of the importance of empathy.
 It has helped me to view COVID-19 cases as more than cases or statistics.
 They are actual people with lives, families, jobs, hobbies, and friends.”